pineresaugusto/InformeFinal_ML_AP_DC/_sources/markdown.md

 This is a simple but effective data augmentation technique that can be used to increase the size of the training data set without having to collect new data.
 It is valid because it creates new data points that are representative of the real-world data.
 By averaging the next day's forecasted value with the previous day's true data value, we are creating new data points that reflect the natural variation in freight demand.

 ### Model Training
-Train the neural network models on the augmented training data set.
+Train the neural network models on both data sets.

 Neural networks are a type of machine learning model that can be trained to learn complex patterns in data.
 They are well-suited for freight demand forecasting because they can learn the relationships between the various factors that influence freight demand.

-### Use parameter tuning optimization based on MAPE to find the best parameters for each model.
+### Use parameter tuning optimization based on MSE to find the best parameters for each model.

 Parameter tuning is the process of adjusting the hyperparameters of a machine learning model to improve its performance.
-MAPE (mean absolute percentage error) is a common metric used to evaluate the performance of forecasting models.
+MSE (mean square error) is a common metric used to evaluate the performance of forecasting models.
+It is calculated by taking the average of the squared differences between the predicted and actual values.
+The lower the MSE, the better the model performs.

 ### Evaluate the performance of the trained models on the testing set.